IanMcLo/bip-39-dice/TECHNICAL_README.md

 Notes on this example:
 - This example uses a low numeric value (N = 15) for readability.
 In practice, use full‑entropy roll sequences (≈50 dice rolls for 12 words) with high variance.
 - The key point is the pipeline: recorded rolls → base‑6 digits (LSB) → little‑endian byte array → raw entropy hex → SHA‑256 checksum → 11‑bit indexes → mnemonic.
 ---

-## High‑variance worked example (optional)

-For readers who would prefer to see a fully worked, high‑variance example (realistic distribution of rolls producing full‑entropy 16‑byte values), we can add a concrete roll list with intermediate numeric values, the computed raw entropy hex, SHA‑256 checksum bits, and the resulting 12‑word mnemonic.
-If you would like this included in the README, ask me to generate it and I will append the full numeric example.

----

 ## Acknowledgements & References

 - BIP‑39: https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki